-Amount disclosed in the financial statements and notes have been rounded off to the nearest million as per the requirement of schedule III, unless otherwise stated v) Cash dividend distribution to equity holders of the parent
+Amount disclosed in the financial statements and notes have been rounded off to the nearest million as per the requirement of schedule III, unless otherwise stated the gain directly in equity as capital reserve, without v) Cash dividend distribution to equity holders of the parent

 The Company recognises a liability to make cash distributions to equity holders of the parent when the distribution is authorised and the distribution is no longer at the discretion of the Company.
 As per the corporate laws in India, a distribution is authorised when it is approved by the shareholders.
-A corresponding amount is recognized directly in equity.
+A corresponding amount is recognized directly in eauitv.